kkourkoulou/membrane-localization-quantification/README.md

 - tiff file(s) of the protein(s) present
 - csv file with DisGUVery's vesicle detection results

-  IMPORTANT NOTE: In the csv DisGUVery file the "#" should be deleted from the first
-                  column's header ("# id_vesicle" should be renamed " id_vesicle").
+> In the csv DisGUVery file the "#" should be deleted from the first column's header ("# id_vesicle" should be renamed " id_vesicle").

->The csv file name should be of the format:
+The csv file name should be of the format:
 "experiment_date-experiment_project_name-image_name-detected_vesicles"

-example: 20221012-sept_hex_pip2_0%-Region 1-detected_vesicles
+> example: 20221012-sept_hex_pip2_0%-Region 1-detected_vesicles

->The tiff file names should be of the format:
+The tiff file names should be of the format:
 "experiment_date-experiment_project_name-image_name-'...channel...'", where
 '...channel...' should be:
 - 'C1' for the membrane.